Coaching, Cuddling, Workshops, and Writing

 What are the differences between coaching and therapy?

-While both coaching and therapy aim to help individuals grow, the key difference is that therapy focuses on addressing mental health issues and understanding the root causes of behaviors by exploring the past, while coaching primarily focuses on setting and achieving future goals in specific areas of life.
+While both coaching and therapy aim to help individuals grow, the key difference is that therapy focuses on addressing and treating mental health issues, while coaching primarily focuses on setting and achieving goals in specific areas of life.
 Therapists are typically licensed mental health professionals with extensive training, whereas coaches may have varying levels of certification and training and do not diagnose mental illnesses.
 In the United States, therapists may or may not bill services to health insurance; coaching is not billable to health insurance.
 I am planning to write more extensively about my thoughts on therapy and coaching on Substack, as there are many factors to consider.

 Why do you call this relational coaching rather than relationship coaching?

-"Relationship" has often come to be understood solely as referring to a romantic or sexual relationship.
+"Relationship" has sometimes come to be defined or understood solely as a romantic or sexual relationship.
 While these types of relationships matter, they are not the only relationships worthy of consideration.
-My own relational philosophy aligns with relationship anarchy, which seeks to dismantle hierarchies of relationships in which romantic or sexual relationships are automatically ranked as more important.
+My own relational philosophy aligns with relationship anarchy, which seeks to dismantle the idea that romantic or sexual relationships are automatically ranked as more important.
+However, you do not have to adopt any particular relational philosophy in order to work with me!

 I believe that we are fundamentally relational creatures, constantly engaging in a dance of interdependence.
 We can exercise choice, skill, and care in our constellation of relationships.
 Given a context of safety and trust, we can examine our beliefs, clarify our values, and take action in alignment with those values.